Combine Apache Kafka® and ClickHouse® to create data streams and visualizations

 2. (Optional) Run an Apache Kafka® consumer to see if the data is successfully received by the Apache Kafka® cluster.

 Pull the kcat image available at Docker Hub.
-We use the 1.7.1 version, but you can use the latest one:
+This command uses the 1.7.1 version, but you can use the latest one:

 docker pull edenhill/kcat:1.7.1